akeneo/pim-helpcenter/content/updates/2023-04/01-Time-to-Market Insights Industry Benchmark.md

 - EE
 ---

-# Industry Benchmark Added to Time-to-Market Insights
+# Industry Benchmarks Added to Time-to-Market Insights
 ::: meta-data type="Improvement" features="Productivity" available="April" in="EE" link-to-doc="https://help.akeneo.com/serenity-boost-your-productivity/time-to-market-insights"

 Earlier this year we introduced Time-to-Market Insights to help you identify opportunities to streamline the product data enrichment process and bring products to market faster.
 Now you can gain even more value from these insights by understanding how your productivity compares to your industry peers with the new industry benchmark feature.